-For kids who love to build structures and figure out how things work, our Engineering programs in Brighton might be just the thing they need to keep their imaginations engaged.
+If your son or daughter has an interest in designing structures and exploring how machines work, our Engineering programs in Brighton could be a great way to help inspire your child’s imagination!
 Our courses are interactive and engaging, so your child will have a great time learning basic engineering concepts and putting his or her creativity to the test.
 Your child will take on an exciting new project in each session, partnering up with a friend to build LEGO® machines or design structurally sound bridges using K’NEX® pieces.
-It’s the ideal way to learn crucial 21st century skills that can have a positive effect in and beyond the classroom!
+It’s an awesome way to help your child learn 21st century skills that can lead to success in the classroom and beyond!

 Our Engineering Programs in Brighton Cover the Following:

-- A STEM-focused curriculum that emphasizes valuable 21st century skills.
+- A focused STEM curriculum that will assist your child in developing essential 21st century skills.

-- Wrap-up activities at the end of each session that reinforce the concepts learned in class.
+- Wrap-up exercises at the end of every class to support the concepts learned in class.